 6. Dionysos Zonar’s#

-Location: Rovertou Galli 43, across from Acropolis
+Location: Rovertou Galli 43, across from the Acropolis

 7. Strofi#

-Location: Rovertou Galli 25, near Acropolis
+Location: Rovertou Galli 25, near the Acropolis

 Best Value / Budget#